kant-ai/bandsaw/docs/user_guide.md

 For this the session contains two methods, [`save(stream)`](../api/#bandsaw.session.Session.save) and [`restore(stream)`](../api/#bandsaw.session.Session.restore).
-Both methods will (de-)serialize the complete session including context, task, run and result.
+Both methods will (de-)serialize the complete session including context, task, execution and result.
 The only thing missing here are the objects from the advice chain, since bandsaw can't enforce them to be serializable.
 This means, that the same advice chain with the same name must be available from the configuration at the time, the session is restored.